xendk/custode.el/README.md

 * `l`: Loads commands from the configuration file (`.custode` per default, can be configured with the `custode-save-file` custom option) in the root of the project.
-This should seldom be needed as cammands are automatically loaded on project discovery.
+This should seldom be needed as commands are automatically loaded on project discovery.
 * `s`: Saves configuration to the configuration file in the project root.
 * `p`: Select how to position the output buffer when the command has